foxcpp/go-imap-sql/README.md

 - SQLite 3.25.0
 - PostgreSQL 9.6

+Following RDBMS have experimental support:
+- CockroachDB 20.1.5

-Following RDBMS was actively supported in the past, it's unknown whether they still work with go-imap-sql:
+Following RDBMS were actively supported in the past, it's unknown whether they still work with go-imap-sql:
 - MariaDB 10.2